Justice League International: In other media

 Justice League International appears in Batman: The Brave and the Bold.
-Introduced in the episode "Darkseid Descending!", this version of the team is assembled by Batman, Aquaman, and the Martian Manhunter to combat Darkseid following an unspecified incident that led to the Justice League's disbandment, initially consists of them, the Blue Beetle, Booster Gold, Guy Gardner, Fire, and Ice, and are based in the Justice League Satellite.
-In subsequent episodes, Rip Hunter, Robin, Kid Flash, Superman, Wonder Woman, Plastic Man, the Green Arrow, Captain Atom, Captain Marvel, and Rocket Red have joined the team.
+Introduced in the episode "Darkseid Descending!", this version of the team is assembled by Batman, Aquaman, and Martian Manhunter to combat Darkseid following an unspecified incident that led to the Justice League's disbandment, initially consists of them, Blue Beetle, Booster Gold, Guy Gardner, Fire, and Ice, and are based in the Justice League Satellite.
+In subsequent episodes, Rip Hunter, Robin, Kid Flash, Superman, Wonder Woman, Plastic Man, Green Arrow, Captain Atom, Captain Marvel, and Rocket Red join the team.

 Reception

 Martin A. Stever reviewed Justice League International Space Gamer/Fantasy Gamer No. 83.
 Stever commented that "thanks to clever characterization and wit, this creative team makes team moving day as exciting and as much fun as a brush with Armageddon".